Rosemont Copper: History

-Upon challenge in the courts, Rosemont's permits have faced legal hurdles.
-Following his legal examination of the issued permits for the Rosemont Mine, on July 31, 2019, U.S. District Judge James Soto overturned the U.S. Forest Service’s 2017 decision approving the mine and its 2013 final environmental impact statement clearing the way for that approval.
-Soto’s decision called the Forest Service approval “arbitrary and capricious.”
-He sided with environmentalists and tribes that sued to stop the Hudbay Minerals Inc. project.
+Rosemont's permits faced legal hurdles.
+Following his legal examination of the issued permits for the Rosemont Mine, on July 31, 2019, U.S. District Judge James Soto overturned the U.S. Forest Service's 2017 decision approving the mine and its 2013 final environmental impact statement clearing the way for that approval.
 Specifically, he ruled that the mining company can't put its waste rock and mine tailings on Forest Service land even though it has mining claims on it because it has failed to prove the claims are valid.
 The Mining Act of 1872 has long been interpreted to convey the same mineral rights to such lands by the Forest Service and the Bureau of Land Management.

-Following the determination from Judge Soto that Rosemont's attempt to use Forest Service land for waste disposal was invalid, on August 23, 2019, General D. Peter Hemlinger PE, Division Commander, Northwestern Division, US Army Corps of Engineers wrote a letter to Ms. Katherine Ann Arnold, PE, Director of Environment for Hudbay Minerals Corporation, that rescinded Rosemont's operating permit.
+Following the determination from Judge Soto that Rosemont's attempt to use Forest Service land for waste disposal was invalid, on August 23, 2019, General D. Peter Hemlinger PE, Division Commander, Northwestern Division, US Army Corps of Engineers wrote a letter to Ms. Katherine Ann Arnold, PE, Director of Environment for Hudbay, that rescinded Rosemont's operating permit.
 Gen. Hemlinger wrote:

 "I am writing to inform you that I am suspending your Department of the Army (DA) permit, issued on March 8, 2019, for the Rosemont Copper project (SPL-2008-00816- MB).
 This suspension is effective immediately."

-According to published media reports, the suspension of Hudbay's permit for Rosemont Mine could have implications throughout the US mining industry.

-Hudbay Mineral's response to the suspension of their permit was to promise to appeal Judge Soto's decision, and attorneys for Hudbay Minerals filed a request with Judge Soto to amend or rescind his decision in preparation for their appeal.
+In May 2022, the Ninth Circuit upheld District Court Judge Soto’s order blocking the proposed mine on grounds of the 1872 Mining Law.
+The Ninth Circuit’s decision was not appealed to the Supreme Court.
+The ruling affects other potential mines in the Ninth Circuit that may seek to dispose of waste on public lands under color of the 1872 Mining Law.
+Hudbay is now seeking partners for a new mine proposal, Copper World, that would be entirely restricted to its privately held property near Helvetia, at least until such time as permission can be obtained for disposal of waste on federal lands.

 Permits and approvals

-Rosemont Copper has secured the following major permits necessary to begin construction on the proposed mine:
+Before the Ninth Circuit ruling invalidated the basis for the use of Forest land, Rosemont Copper had secured the following major permits necessary to begin construction on the proposed mine: